 Statistical analysis— All statistical tests were performed in R Studio (ver.
 2022.07.02).
-We used mixed effects models (nlme, lme4) to explore how TA affects shell growth over the course of an exposure trajectory Total alkalinity w fixed , as random intercept.
-We used similar models to test the influence of TAand oyster size on relative growth rate.
-The influence of the four on shell thickness (shell mass per area, mg mm-2) and condition index (tissue mass per shell mass, mg mg-2) w also tested, includ culture vessel as a random intercept.
-We added a weighted variance term to models that failed the Breusch-Pagan test (lmtest) for residual heteroscedasticity, which specifies that the weight of each data point is equal the proportional variance across bins.
-Assumptions of normality were visually with qqplots and histograms of model residuals.,, at a given p-value.
+We used a mixed effects model (nlme, lme4) to explore how TA affects growth in shell area over the course of an exposure, across two salinity levels, and as a function of initial oyster size.
+We explored growth responses during two temporal periods: an earlier response window (days 0-18), and a later response window (days 19-36).
+The initial size corresponded to the projected surface area at the beginning of the time window under consideration.
+Total alkalinity and initial oyster size were treated as continuous, fixed effects, whereas salinity (ambient versus low) and response window (earlier versus later) were included as categorical effects.
+We incorporated oyster individual and culture chamber as random intercepts to account for the lack of independence associated with repeated sampling of the same oysters and the lack of independence of oysters within a given culture.
+In the resulting analysis, the effect of the first time window is demonstrated by the independent intercepts and slope estimates of the fixed effects, whereas the effect of the second time window appears via the interaction terms between TA or salinity and response window.
+We used similar models to test the influence of TA, salinity, and initial oyster size on overall growth over the full 36 days of the experiment.
+The influence of these latter three predictors on shell thickness (shell mass per area, mg mm-2) and condition index (tissue mass per shell mass, mg mg-2) were also tested, including culture chamber as a random intercept.
+We added a weighted variance term to models that failed the Breusch-Pagan test (lmtest) for residual heteroscedasticity, which specifies that the weight of each data point is equal to the proportional variance across bins.
+Assumptions of normality were visually assessed with qqplots and histograms of model residuals.
+We employed backwards step-wise model selection to test the effect size of parameters found significant in the model, running ANOVA comparisons between a full model and one with a given parameter omitted.
+The computed L-ratios, shown in Tables 1-4, indicate a proportional effect size relative to other predictors in the model, at a given p-value.

 Results—